 The goal of the blocking model is to help you efficiently identify matching record pairs.
 A blocking model is composed of one-or-more blocking terms.
 They define matching conditions for unified attribute values.
 See Adding a Blocking Clause.

-In creating a blocking model it helps to estimate the number of record pairs that Tamr will generate.
-For example, in a real-world dataset of 1M customer account records, Tamr can typically find 50M potentially matching record pairs.
+In creating a blocking model it helps to estimate the number of record pairs that Tamr Core will generate.
+For example, in a real-world dataset of 1M customer account records, the model can typically find 50M potentially matching record pairs.

 Estimating record pair counts allows you to iterate quickly when discovering blocking terms and see the effect of adjusting thresholds, tokenizers and similarity functions.

 Initially, a handful of arbitrary record pairs are selected by an admin or curator and classified as Match or No Match.
-These initial match and/or no-match record pairs provide Tamr with the first feedback required to begin learning and allow the curator to initialize the entity resolution model.
-See Viewing and Verifying Record Pairs and Updating Mastering Results.
+These initial matching and non-matching record pairs provide the model with the first feedback required to begin learning and allow the curator to initialize the entity resolution model.
+See Training Initial Pairs and Reviewing Record Pairs.

 Both curators or verifiers can assign and verify pair labels.
 See the following: